-- Secure mail routing between on-premises and Exchange Online organizations
+- Secure mail routing between on-premises and Exchange Online organisations.

 - Administrators can use powerful and familiar Exchange management tools to move users to Exchange Online.